Extensible Scheduler Class

 • Go idle.

 Note that the BPF scheduler can always choose to dispatch tasks immediately in ops.enqueue() as illustrated in the above simple example.
-If only the built-in DSQs are used, there is no need to implement ops.dispatch() as a task is never queued on the BPF scheduler and both the local and global DSQs are consumed automatically.
+If only the built-in DSQs are used, there is no need to implement ops.dispatch() as a task is never queued on the BPF scheduler and both the local and global DSQs are executed automatically.

 Where to Look